On August 23, 1989, two million Estonians, Latvians, and Lithuanians joined hands to form a human chain almost 400 miles long.

 Lithuania and Latvia have also seen massive economic gains in the decades since declaring independence from the Soviet Union.

-These four neighboring countries represent peaceful competition to attract wealth, citizens, technology, businesses, and jobs to their countries.
+These three neighboring countries represent peaceful competition to attract wealth, citizens, technology, businesses, and jobs to their countries.

 And Estonia seems to be winning…